withastro/astro/docs/src/pages/en/guides/styling.md

 </style>
 ```

-It’s recommended to only use this in scenarios where a `<link>` tag won’t work.
-It’s harder to track down errant global styles when they’re scattered around and not in a central CSS file.
+It's recommended to only use this in scenarios where a `<link>` tag won't work.
+It's harder to track down errant global styles when they're scattered around and not in a central CSS file.

 📚 Read our full guide on [Astro component syntax][astro-component] to learn more about using the `<style>` tag.